-Onam is a one of the most popular festivals in Kerala.
+Onam is one of the most popular festivals in Kerala.
 This is a ten days festival which is no less than a majestic and big celebration.
-Onam Festival starts from Saturday, 22nd August and ends up on Wednesday, 2nd September in 2020.
-The festival of Onam is dedicated to the King Mahabali.
-The first day Atham and the tenth day Thiruonam are the most significant days among all.
-It observes in the month of Chingham; the first month of Malayalam Calendar (Kollavarsham) and is the biggest Kerala Festival.
+This year Onam Festival starts on Thursday, 12 August, and ends up on Monday, 23 August 2021.
+The festival of Onam is dedicated to King Mahabali.
+The first day Atham and the tenth-day Thiruonam are the most significant days of all.
+It observes in the month of Chingham; the first month of the Malayalam Calendar (Kollavarsham) and is the biggest Kerala Festival.

 Onam Story – Legends of King Mahabali